 - Burden of proof

-- Procedural rules- overview and online portal
+- Procedural rules: overview and the Government’s online portal

-- Residential Tenancies- is it a tenancy?
+- Residential tenancies: determining if it is a tenancy

 - Accelerated possession procedures

-- Tenancies outside the Housing Act 1988- notices and forfeiture
+- Tenancies outside the Housing Act 1988: notices and forfeiture

-- Mortgagee possession- preliminaries and third party rights
+- Mortgagee possession: preliminaries, and third-party rights

 - Residential squatters

-- Eviction- options, delays and setting aside warrants and writs
+- Eviction: options, delays and setting aside warrants and writs

-- Appeals- strategy
+- Appeals and strategy